Exhibition for the CIVA Festival 2023

 Through an exhibition, digital interventions and a series of live events, the festival looks at the Virtual as an artistic medium and form of expression, exploring the synthetic yet perceivable nature and corporeality of virtual spaces and bodies and reflecting on the sense of “intellectual uncertainty” and uncanniness provoked by subversive uses of technology in Art.

-CIVA Festival
+Exhibition for the CIVA Festival 2021

 online, various locations